Danbury Hat Tricks

 The Danbury Hat Tricks are a professional ice hockey team based in Danbury, Connecticut.
 The team is a member of the Federal Prospects Hockey League and plays at the Danbury Ice Arena.

 History

 The Danbury Hat Tricks were announced as a member of the Federal Prospects Hockey League on May 7, 2019.
-Former FHL player Billy McCreary was announced a general manager and head coach.
-The team is owned by DP 110 LLC, the same group that had recently purchased the Danbury Ice Arena.
+Former FHL player Billy McCreary was announced as general manager and head coach.
+The team is owned by DP 110 LLC, the same group that recently purchased the Danbury Ice Arena, and would be operated by former Danbury Whalers Managing Partner Herm Sorcher.
 The first signings by the team were goaltender Jordan Brant and defenseman Kruz Listmayer.
-Listmayer is the nephew of Hat Tricks co-owner and former NHLer Colton Orr.
+Listmayer is the nephew of Hat Tricks' co-owner and former NHL player Colton Orr.